The (theta, wheel)-free graphs Part II: structure theorem: Statement of the decomposition theorem

-Note that if $R$ is a skeleton, then it edgewise partitions into its branches and its limbs.
 Also, there is a trivial one-to-one correspondence between the pendant edges of $R$ and the limbs of $R$: any pendant edge belongs to a unique limb, and conversely any limb contains a unique pendant edge.

 If $R$ is a graph, then the {\em line graph} of $R$, denoted by $L(R)$, is the graph whose nodes are the edges of $R$ and such that two nodes of $L(R)$ are adjacent in $L(R)$ if and only if the corresponding edges are adjacent in $R$.